aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/pdf/render-unicode-supplementary-characters-in-output-pdf-by-aspose-cells/_index.md

 {{% alert color="primary" %}}

-Normal Unicode characters are 2-bytes long while Unicode Supplementary characters are 4-bytes long.
-Aspose.Cells now supports rendering of these 4-bytes Unicode characters.
+Normal Unicode characters are 2 bytes long, while Unicode Supplementary characters are 4 bytes long.
+Aspose.Cells now supports rendering these 4‑byte Unicode characters.

 In the Unicode Character Standard, Supplementary Characters are the characters assigned code points from U+10000 to U+10FFFF.
 In other words, these are the Unicode characters greater than U+FFFF.